Narrator: Susanna Burney

 But this is not only this woman’s story, but also about her country.
 We witness the changes in Afghanistan in the last 40 years, and how the land gets broken, and how things change under different rulers.
 Carey Richard has written a wonderful piece of history along with a story about love, grief and loss.

 There is no name given to the woman in this story because the book is written in first person like a personal diary, and in fact, this could have been the story of any woman in Afghanistan, despite her different origins.

-The narrations was also beautifully done.
+The narration was also beautifully done.
 Susanna Burney really becomes this Afghan woman, and her subtle accent makes it believable.
-It would have been a five star narration if it were not for the occasional mouth clicking noises that could have been edited out.
+It would have been a five-star narration if it were not for the occasional mouth-clicking noises that could have been edited out.

 I really enjoyed this book and how it was narrated.
 I would recommend it to anyone who likes a well-written book with the added value of an extraordinary narration.

 My name is Elena.
 Since I was a little child I loved science fiction and fantasy, and I can’t resist a good novel.
 In 2015, while wait I started to listen to audiobooks and I discovered the pleasure in being able to read while doing my daily tasks, so there’s always an audiobook playing on my phone.
 If you see me with my Bluetooth headphones on, please be gentle, I get easily startled.